Everybody wants to go viral. But how? Can you control it? Turns out…you can. This article explains “micronetworks” and the science of going viral.

-Viral marketing is the holy grail.
+Viral marketing is like inner peace.

-But imagine if you COULD achieve it.
+But imagine if you could achieve it.

 Stuff like this:

 …which led to this:

 Ultimately, I had an epiphany: It IS possible to control virality.